 Certificate of Employment (COE) in the Philippines

+The Certificate of Employment (COE) is a certificate that certifies the date of employment, termination of employment and types of work performed and is issued to all workers to has been employed.
 The Certificate of Employment (COE) is often requested as a supporting document in applying for services or utilities as proof that you are currently employed and able to pay the dues of such service.

 Table of Contents